 O’Connor’s Pub, Doolin

 From small world to small town, the town of Doolin was a must-do stopover on our way to the Cliffs of Moher in County Clare, but not just for its proximity to the spectacular cliffs.
-Known for its traditional Irish music and legendary craic, this tiny town provided a great selection of music pubs, so we chose to spend the evening at O’Connor’s Pub.
+Speaking of which, are you heading to Dublin any time soon?
+If so, and you intend on seeing the iconic Cliffs of Moher, you might want to consider doing some research into scheduling a Cliffs of Moher tour from Dublin.
+No trip to Ireland would be complete without seeing this natural wonder after all.
+Known for its traditional Irish music and legendary craic, the tiny town of Doolin provided a great selection of music pubs, so we chose to spend the evening at O’Connor’s Pub.
 Dating back to 1832 (hitting my pre-1850 criteria nicely!), the pub may have lacked some of the grandeur of the Victorian ladies we had seen elsewhere, but the excellent music (and beer) made us forget the rainy night outside.
 When a local grey-bearded fisherman stepped up to join the band for an impromptu story and song, we couldn’t help but feel like we had found our neighbourhood ‘local’ even though we had come from over 3000 miles away.

 At least fettucine doesn’t give you a headache.